manishborikar92/Song-Recognition-Bot/README.md

 # 🎵 Song Recognition Bot

-A Telegram bot that helps you identify songs from Instagram reels by analyzing audio content using the ACRCloud API.
-The bot downloads the reel, extracts audio, and provides song details such as title, artist, album, release date, and YouTube link.
+Unleash the power of audio recognition with the **Song Recognition Bot**!
+Designed for Telegram, this bot lets you effortlessly identify songs from Instagram links, YouTube links, videos, audio files, or voice messages.
+By utilizing the ACRCloud API, the bot extracts audio, recognizes the track, and delivers detailed information like title, artist, album, release date, and streaming links for platforms such as YouTube and Spotify.
+Plus, the `/search` command allows users to download songs directly.

 ---

-## 🚀 Features
+## 🚀 Key Features

-- Download Instagram reels from links shared by users.
+- **Video Downloads Made Simple:** Easily download videos from shared links.
-- Extract audio from the reels.
+- **Accurate Song Identification:** Powered by the advanced ACRCloud API for precise results.
-- Identify songs using the ACRCloud API.
+- **Detailed Song Information:** Receive metadata including title, artist, album, release date, and streaming links.
-- Share song details with users, including title, artist, album, and release date.
+- **Song Search Functionality:** Quickly search and fetch song files with the `/search` command.

 ---